Farmers React to USDA Allocating $700 Million for Regenerative Agriculture

 “The MAHA movement needs multi-agency alliances to overcome the systemic problems plaguing Americans’ food supply,” Klar said.
 “The pilot program is an important first step in the right direction.
 Support from the SBA and the EPA is a welcome second.”

-As part of the “Make Our Children Healthy Again“ strategy, released in September, HHS is also investing in research on the connection between regenerative agriculture and public health, developing public health messaging explaining this connection.
+As part of the “Make Our Children Healthy Again“ strategy, released in September, the Department of Health and Human Services is also investing in research on the connection between regenerative agriculture and public health, developing public health messaging explaining this connection.

 Regenerative farming methods can be more profitable than conventional methods because they require fewer subsidies, incur less debt, and generate crops that are not as susceptible to damage from fungal diseases and pests, Williams said.

-Like Williams, Harris would like to see an investment from the USDA into education about the benefits of regenerative farming.
+Like Williams, Harris would like to see the USDA invest in education about the benefits of regenerative farming.

 “I think a lot of that change will be made as the older conventional farmers retire and new farmers with a different perspective take over those pieces of land, and recognize that regenerative methods are [respectful of] the environment, and are more profitable and resilient,” he said.